South Australian Consolidated Acts

 (d) an exploration licence;

-(e) a retention lease (but only if the mining operations to which the lease relates are limited to exploratory operations);
+(e) a retention lease (but only if the mining operations to which the lease relates are limited to exploring);

-"exploring" means operations of any kind in the course of—
+"exploring" or "exploration operations" means operations of any kind in the course of—

-(b) establishing the extent of a mineral deposit,
+(c) establishing the extent of a mineral deposit; or

 "extractive minerals" means sand, gravel, stone, shell, shale or clay, but does not include—